 Although the lifespan of your scooter depends on how you use & care for it, you can never prolong a defective brand.

 For example, I’d love to buy a Vespa, but despite living around Houston, I don’t have a Vespa dealer nearby for any warranty or break-in maintenance.
-However, I do have a dealer of Lance, Genuine Scooters, Kymco, Yamaha, Suzuki, and Honda close enough to feel more comfortable with those brands.
+However, I do have a dealer of Lance, Genuine Scooters, Kymco, Yamaha, Suzuki, and Honda close enough.

 Can wheels be changed to a larger size?